-The key is making sure your content solves/answers the burning problems/questions your prospects have.
+The key is ensuring your content solves/answers the burning problems/questions your prospects have.
 The better you can help them achieve their goals and solve their problems… the more you’ll achieve that “valuable to know” brand.

 Not quite sure how to do that?
 Here’s a killer suggestion:

 One critical key to this… whatever you share should always come from what you’ve actually seen, experienced, and accomplished.
 Linkedin is cluttered with many of the same topics being shared.
 The only way to truly stand out while being magnetic is to establish your own point of view.

 When it comes to LinkedIn, the best way to think about it is to give more than you get.
 Look for ways to help..always.
 Invest in the relationship.

 Stay authentic and remember – no one has all the answers, so don’t be afraid to be wrong.
 Treat it like a discussion and keep in mind that humility goes a long way!

 Most salespeople are trying to mass connect with prospects these days using automation (I get a TON of these).

 However, buyers can tell these messages are automated from a mile away.
 So instead, take the time to personalize every single one of your connection requests.

 It will certainly take some additional work.
 But you’ll immediately stand out if you do.
 Plus, you’re much more likely to get a response.